Crowfield, Suffolk: Horswold

 Little Domesday also mentions a place called Horswold.
 It has since disappeared however, almost certainly followed a modern footpath towards Gosbeck woods and then follows onto a farm inside of Gosbeck according to maps spanning up to 1946, and this would put Horswold within the present-day parish boundary of Crowfield.
 As "wold" is an Old English term for a forest or an area of woodland on high ground, this is quite plausible as Gosbeck Wood is on ground that is higher than its surroundings.
 Horswold is described as being in the Bosmere Hundred, with a total population of one household consisting of one 'free-man'.
 It would have been quite meagre as the tax assessed was 0.4 geld units.

 All Saints Church

 Crowfield, All Saints is a Church of England church in the Deanery of Bosmere, which is in the diocese of St Edmundsbury and Ipswich.
 Although once a Chapel of Ease to St Marys, Coddenham, it is independent and has its own parochial church council.
+The living used to be in the gift of Sir William Middleton.
 Lying away from the present-day village centre, the church remains an important symbol to the village of Crowfield.